 The Island Of Gauguin & Brel

 The next day, a small Suzuki jeep is dropped off at my pension.
-I set out to explore Hiva Oa’s wild north coast, a 90 kilometer adventure that would take the entire day.
-On this side of the island, a one lane dirt road snakes its way atop the rugged cliffs which open to bay after bay of hidden beaches and sleepy villages.
+I set out to explore Hiva Oa’s wild north coast, a 90-kilometer adventure that would take the entire day.
+On this side of the island, a one-lane dirt road snakes its way atop the rugged cliffs which open to bay after bay of hidden beaches and sleepy villages.
 Occasionally, you share the road with a family of wild goats, but that’s about it.
-In the extreme heat of a hot Saturday, I stop for directions as a family hoses down their boiling tin roof in effort to keep the temperature inside to bearable.
+In the extreme heat of a hot Saturday, I stop for directions as a family hoses down their boiling tin roof in an effort to keep the temperature inside to bearable.

 Two hours after leaving town, I make it to Eiaone Bay, literally the end of the road.
 The valley that spills into this beautiful bay hides one of the most impressive ancient Polynesian sites – the real reason for driving all the way out here.
 The clouds, the blowing breeze and the fact that I am completely alone out here, all set the perfect stage for exploring the mysterious Lipona Archeological Site.
 Stacked atop two stone platforms are giant tiki stone statues.
 Some appear to be smiling, others have six fingers and one is even taller than an NBA player.
 As in relatively close Easter Island, nobody quite knows how or why these statues were erected thousands of years ago.
 It is absolutely forbidden to move even the smallest tiki statue, believed by the Marquesans to possess supernatural and magical powers called mana.